-In the quantum degenerate regime ($T \ll E_F$), the transport signature of the Bose-Fermi mixture evolves dramatically as the interaction strength tunes the effective statistics of the constituents.
-We analyze this evolution in two limiting regimes.
+In the quantum degenerate regime where $T \ll E_F$, the transport signature of the Bose-Fermi mixture evolves dramatically as the interaction strength tunes the effective statistics of the constituents.
+We analyze two limiting regimes.

 In the weak-interaction limit ($c\to0$), the system reduces to a non-interacting gas of bosons and fermions~\cite{Rep.Prog.Phys.2019SowinskiOnedimensional}.
 In this limit, the two quasiparticle species fully decouple.
-The analytical results confirm the expected behavior of this decoupled system:
+The analytical results confirm the expectations:

-The Drude weights for the total system, $D_{nn}$ and $D_{ne}$, become the simple sum of the individual contributions from the free bosonic and free fermionic components.
+where $H$ is the enthalpy.
+The Drude weights for the entire system, $D_{nn}$ and $D_{ne}$, become the simple sum of the individual contributions from the free bosonic and free fermionic components.

-The Drude weights for the boson sector also adopt their free-gas forms:
+The Drude weights for the boson sector also assumes their free-gas forms:

-where $E_{\sigma}/L$ is the energy density of the bosonic component, see Supplemental material \cite{SM}.
-Notably, in the weak-interaction limit, the cross-transport coefficient $D_{nm}$ is exactly the boson density, which is precisely the value of the particle Drude weight $D_{nn}$ for Lieb-Liniger gas of bosons.
+where $E_{\sigma}/L$ is the energy density of the bosonic component; see Supplemental material \cite{SM}.
+Notably, in the weak interaction limit, the cross-transport coefficient $D_{nm}$ is exactly the boson density, which is precisely the value of the particle Drude weight $D_{nn}$ for Lieb-Liniger gas of bosons.
 Similarly, $D_{me}$ matches the particle-energy Drude weight $D_{ne}$ of Lieb-Liniger gas.

-Conversely, in the strong-interaction limit $c\to\infty$, the Bose-Fermi mixture exhibits a phenomenon known as fermionization.
+On the other hand, in the strong-interaction limit $c\to\infty$, the Bose-Fermi mixture exhibits a phenomenon known as fermionization.
 The infinite short-range repulsion between bosons prevents them from occupying the same position, forcing all particles to obey an exclusion principle akin to that of fermions.
 This regime, often called the Tonks-Girardeau (TG) limit, results in thermodynamics equivalent to that of two distinct species of non-interacting fermions~\cite{Rep.Prog.Phys.2019SowinskiOnedimensional}.
 Crucially, in the regime where thermal fluctuations are suppressed relative to the interaction energy scale ($T \ll c^2$), the system supports two independent types of low-energy excitations, corresponding to particle-hole pairs near the Fermi surfaces of the particle ($\rho$) and boson ($\sigma$) species.
 The dispersion relations for the particle and boson branches become parabolic, characteristic of free fermions